Job shadowing is a short-term informal observation experience of a healthcare provider.

 - Dates and times you are available to observe

 - Your interest in acute care, outpatient or pediatric rehab

 - Attach your resume/curriculum vitae

-Please allow six to eight weeks to process your request.
+Please allow four to six weeks to process your request.